Arnaldo Otegi: Biography

-Otegi was born on 6 July 1958 in Elgoibar, (Gipuzkoa), in what later would become the Autonomous Community of the Basque Country (Spain).
+Otegi was born on 6 July 1958 in Elgoibar, Gipuzkoa, in what later would become the Autonomous Community of the Basque Country.
 He holds a university degree in philosophy and literature, is married and a father of two children.
 He was a militant of the abertzale left movement from a young age.
-In 1977 he fled to the French Basque Country, after the Spanish authorities discovered his membership of ETA (pm).
+In 1977 he fled to the French Basque Country, after Spanish authorities discovered his membership of ETA (pm).
 In 1987 the French police arrested him, before allowing him to be extradited to Spain.
 He was found guilty of taking part in the kidnapping of the Basque businessman Luis Abaitua and was sentenced to six years in prison.
 He spent three years imprisoned and was released in 1990.

 On leaving prison, he decided to change how he would seek Basque independence and so entered politics.
 In the Basque parliamentary election in 1994 he was the seventh placed candidate on the party list of Herri Batasuna (HB) for Gipuzkoa.
 HB won six seats at the election with Otegi initially failing to be elected, but on 27 September 1995, he became a member of the Basque Parliament when he substituted a party colleague.

-In November 1997 the Spanish Supreme Court found 23 senior members of Herri Batasuna guilty of collaboration with ETA, imprisoning them for seven years.
+In November 1997, the Spanish Supreme Court found 23 senior members of Herri Batasuna guilty of collaboration with ETA, imprisoning them for seven years.
 The ensuing power vacuum was filled by Joseba Permach and Arnaldo Otegi, chosen to become the new provisional leaders of Herri Batasuna.
-The sentence was overturned by the Spanish Constitutional Court in 1999.
-Since then, Otegi has been the major spokesman for the movement, first in Herri Batasuna, later in Euskal Herritarrok.
+The sentence was overturned by the Spanish Constitutional Court in 1999, declaring the verdict against the HB members unconstitutional.
+Since then, Otegi has been the major spokesman for the movement, first in Herri Batasuna, and later in Euskal Herritarrok.